-Some of the courses you'll take at NYIT are exceptionally challenging.
+Some of the courses you'll take at New York Tech are exceptionally challenging.
 Their complex subject matter and applications require extra time and practice to absorb and master.
-That's where Supplemental Instruction (SI) comes to the rescue.
-It’s an organized, peer-led, discussion-based approach to tackling those tough courses together, outside of your regular class meetings.
+That's where Supplemental Instruction comes in.
+SI provides peer-led discussions to help you conquer these challenging subjects outside of regular class time.

 How does SI work?

 - Selected course sections at New York Tech offer Supplemental Instruction (SI) based on student and professor interest.

 - Once enrolled in an SI-supported course, your SI Leader will announce session details in class and provide the online schedule.
 You will also receive a reminder to your university email.

 - Led by knowledgeable undergraduate SI Leaders recommended by professors, these sessions occur twice a week throughout the semester.

 - Join in to review difficult concepts, engage in discussions, prepare for exams, and develop effective learning and study skills.

 - By attending SI sessions consistently, you can expect a boost in your grades—research indicates a half to one grade increase compared to non-attendees.

 SI Leaders are undergraduate students who excelled in a particular course.
 In addition to mastery of the course material, they possess strong time management, communication, and organizational skills.